 After purchasing the $17 shirt, I snagged a bottle of Rit DyeMore in sandstone for *synthetic* materials.
 Rit sells a variety of dyes made for certain fabric types and you HAVE to make sure you get the correct version for your shirt’s material.

-It took all of 10 minutes boiling the shirt with the dye all in a big pot of water and the color turned out PERFECT.
+It took all of 10 minutes to boil the shirt with the dye all in a big pot of water and the color turned out PERFECT.
 It was so easy I’m now confident I can dye a variety of my clothes with little to no issues.

 I don’t know about y’all but I ALWAYS seem to overdo it with the accessories.